How Does Pinnacle Recovery Address Opiate Addiction?

 How Is Opiate Addiction Treated?

-For example, if you began using opioids to numb the emotional pain associated with past trauma, your treatment plan will focus on both of these areas.
+The role of co-occurring disorders is prominent in opioid addiction.
+If you began using opioids to numb the emotional pain associated with past trauma, your treatment plan will focus on both of these areas.
 As you take back control over your addiction, you will work through the trauma that led you to use.
 You will learn healthier coping skills as you continue to set positive goals.

 How Long Is Rehab for Opioid and Heroin Addiction?